ryurko/hawkeye/ReadME.md

 ### Read ME

 This repo contains tracking data in tennis, scraped from CourtVision.
 To link data files and reconstruct an entire match, you will need to link files from all of the `ball_trajectory`, `play_by_play`and `misc` directories.
+Check out the example script `djokovic_example.R` for an application.

 Currently, there exists over 800 matches available from both ATP and WTA.
 These matches are from the 2019, 2020, 2021 Roland Garros and 2020, 2021 Australian Open.